rafalkazik/github-repo-search/README.md

 ![](./src/assets/search_engine.png)

-- enter the username whose repositories you want to see,
+Enter the username whose repositories you want to see.

+**Notice:**

+If you:

-- if you enter an incorrect username or you leave empty input - the page will refresh.
+- enter an incorrect username,
+- leave empty input,
+- enter the username of a non-existing user,
+- enter the username of user who doesn't have public repositories

+**the page will refresh!**

 ### :star: See the most popular repositories! :star: